Leon1278/DigitalTwin-SecurityTesting/README.md

 `g++ injection_attack.cpp -o injection_attack -pthread`

-2. Execute the Script against the openPLC runtime Host
+2. Execute the Script against the openPLC runtime Host.
+We recommend using the script with frequency around 50.000

 `./injection_attack -h [host ip] -f [frequency of the messages]`